Type: Research Team: Bart Reuser, Marijn Schenk, Michel Schreinemachers, Jasper Nijveldt Status: In progress

 The project aims to inspire policy makers, urban designers and developers to become more sensitive to the fact that urban areas are ever-changing organisms; new developments should be finely tuned to suit to their surroundings.

-Type: Urban plan Location: Kortrijk, Belgium Client: Municipality of Kortrijk Team: Bart Reuser, Marijn Schenk, Michel Schreinemachers, John van de Water Completion: September 2000 Status: Competition, honourable mention
+Type: Urban plan Location: Randstad, the Netherlands Client: Delft University of Technology, Faculty of Architecture Team: Bart Reuser, Marijn Schenk, Michel Schreinemachers, John van de Water Collaborator / associate: ABF Research, Delft

 Holland Layer by Layer